linda-silva/tagging-draft/docs/index.md

 All tagging should be treated as if enforcement is in place through utilities as this will eventually become the case.

 ### Naming Standards
 Tags must follow a structured naming convention to ensure uniformity across different platforms.
 As much as possible, tag names should be similar across technologies.
+This makes it easier to search and understand tags across platforms.

-Each tag will have a **preface** using the format XX# to ensure consistency.
+Each tagging key will have the preface **`ts`** which stands for **tagging-standard**.

-Example: `TS1` (Tagging Standard 1)
+Examples:
 ```
-TS1-Environment: Production
+ts-key: value
-TS1-Owner: DevOps Team
+ts-environment: production
-TS1-CostCenter: 12345
+ts-azure-region: uk-south
 ```

 ## Tagging Standards by Technology